bloovis/csup/guide/content/docs/developernotes/Datatypes.md

 ```

 Here we can see that a widget in Csup is a tuple, not an array.
-This allows the compiler to insure that the first element
+This allows the compiler to ensure that the first element
 of a widget is always a symbol, and the second element is always a string.
 This kind of type checking is possible in Ruby only at run time, and
 the Sup code did not bother to check that widgets were correctly